-In addition, the BDT allows a background-enhanced regions of the data to be selected, these are used as a control regions to give an improved background modelling.
+In addition, the BDT allows a background-enhanced regions of the data to be selected; these are used as control regions to give an improved background modelling.
 Three separate control regions are used for both the $D^0 \mu^-$ and the $D^{*+} \mu^-$ datasets.
 The first region contains an extra pion track, used to constrain light excited $D$ mesons, which decay in the form $B \to (D^{**} \to D^* \pi)\, l \nu$.
 Similarly, the second control region uses two additional pion tracks to model heavier excited $D$ mesons, which decay in the form $B \to (D^{**} \to D^* \pi \pi)\, l \nu$.
 The third control region contains at least one additional kaon track, which models $B \to D^{(*)}DX$ backgrounds.
-These backgrounds are all modelled using LHCb simulation.
+These backgrounds are all modelled using simulations.

-Other background processes considered in this study include the ``misidentified muon'' contribution, which is a decay of the form $B \to D^{(*)}hX$, where $h$ is a charged hadron that is misidentified as a muon.
+Other background processes considered in this study include decays of the form $B \to D^{(*)}hX$, where $h$ is a charged hadron that is misidentified as a muon.
 A data-driven method is used to estimate the rate of this process and to model it in the final fit.
 Also, there are ``combinatorial'' backgrounds, which are random combinations of $B$ and $D^{(*)}$ daughters leading to fake $B$ and $D^{(*)}$ candidates.
-To model these, ``same-sign'' candidates are selected in data.
+These are modelled from data by combining same-sign particles into fake candidates.

-To extract the parameters of interest, a three dimensional maximum likelihood template fit is carried out.
+To extract the parameters of interest, a three-dimensional maximum likelihood template fit is carried out.
 The fit variables are the rest frame quantities: $q^2$, $m_{miss}^2$ and $E_l ^*$.
 The fit uses eight simultaneous data samples (the signal and three control regions for the $D^0 \mu^-$ and the $D^{*+} \mu^-$ datasets).
 Furthermore, this study developed two separate fitting algorithms.
+The first method fitted all signal and control regions simultaneously.
+The second method fitted the control regions to obtain corrections for the most signal-like backgrounds, then used these results to constrain parameters in a fit to the signal samples.
 The agreement between the two was checked extensively.
 The fit projections in the highest $q^2$ bin are shown in Figure~\ref{fig:RDst_muonic_fits}.

 The results of the measurement are:

 where the first uncertainty is statistical and the second is systematic.
 The dominant systematic uncertainties arise from the limited size of the simulation samples used to create the fit templates, the uncertainty of the $B \to D^{(*)}DX$ template shape, and the uncertainty from form factor parameters describing the signal and the $B \to D^{**} \mu \nu$ background.
 Overall the result has a $1.9 \sigma$ agreement with the SM~\cite{HFLAV}, and the correlation between $\mathcal{R}(D^{*+})$ and $\mathcal{R}(D^0)$ is $-0.43$.
 This is the first simultaneous measurement of $\mathcal{R}(D^{0})$ and $\mathcal{R}(D^*)$ at a hadron collider.